awsdocs/amazon-route53-docs/doc_source/resource-record-sets-editing.md

 # Editing Records<a name="resource-record-sets-editing"></a>

 The following procedure explains how to edit records using the Amazon Route 53 console\.
-For information about how to edit records using the Route 53 API, see [ChangeResourceRecordSets](http://docs.aws.amazon.com/Route53/latest/APIReference/API_ChangeResourceRecordSets.html) in the *Amazon Route 53 API Reference*\.
+For information about how to edit records using the Route 53 API, see [ChangeResourceRecordSets](https://docs.aws.amazon.com/Route53/latest/APIReference/API_ChangeResourceRecordSets.html) in the *Amazon Route 53 API Reference*\.

 **Note**
 Your changes to records take time to propagate to the Route 53 DNS servers\.
-Currently, the only way to verify that changes have propagated is to use the [GetChange](http://docs.aws.amazon.com/Route53/latest/APIReference/API_GetChange.html) API action\.
-Changes generally propagate to all Route 53 name servers within 60 seconds\.
+Currently, the only way to verify that changes have propagated is to use the [GetChange](https://docs.aws.amazon.com/Route53/latest/APIReference/API_GetChange.html) API action\.
+Changes generally propagate to all Route 53 name servers within 60 seconds\.<a name="resource-record-sets-editing-procedure"></a>

 **To edit records using the Route 53 console**